Nina Cassian: Emigration and life in the USA

 Cassian travelled to the United States as a visiting professor for creative writing at New York University in 1985.
 During her stay in America, a friend of hers, Gheorghe Ursu, was arrested and subsequently beaten to death by the Securitate for possessing a diary.
 The diary contained several of Cassian's poems which satirized the Communist regime and the authorities thought to be inflammatory.
 Hence, she decided to remain in the US.

 She was granted asylum in the United States, and continued to live in New York City.
 Eventually, she became an American citizen.

 In the US, she started writing poems in English and published in The New Yorker, The Atlantic Monthly and other magazines.
 Some of these poems were also published in collections, for example Life Sentence in 1990 and Take My Word for It in 1998, both of which are still available today.

-In the US, she was married to Maurice Edwards.
+In the US, she was married to Maurice Edwards (1922–2020), former executive director and artistic director of the Brooklyn Philharmonic Orchestra.

 Cassian died of a cardiac arrest or heart attack in New York on 14 April 2014.
 She is survived by her husband.